riomigal/cartsystem/README.md

 # How to use

 1. Clone the repository on your machine
-2. Rename .env-setup to .env
+2. Rename .env.example to .env
 3. Run:
     ```
     composer install